timmckenzie/har-server/README.md

 * the HAR host matches the requests host header
 * the HAR path, query string, and fragment exactly matches the request path, query string, and fragment
-* the HAR HTTP method matches the request HTTP method
-* Add option to use http proxy instead of editing host file, to redirect requests to har-server.
-This would also deal with IP based requests.
-If the HAR file contains multiple matches for a specific request the first match is used in the response.
+* the HAR HTTP method matches the request HTTP method If the HAR file contains multiple matches for a specific request the first match is used in the response.

 ###Serving a HTTPS har